 About half a year ago I offered my friend MarvelKnits to weave a scarf for her.
-I had just finished weaving a three heddle scarf in purples, so she could either choose a narrow scarf with a pattern or a double-width scarf in plain weave.
-This was the backwards swap of the Dutch Karma Swap group on Ravelry.
+I had just finished weaving a three heddle scarf in purples, so she could either choose a narrow scarf with a four shaft pattern or a double-width scarf in plain weave.
+This was in the party it forward swap of the Dutch Karma Swap group on Ravelry.

 Together, we chose the colours.
 She was quite into the pale, wintery whites, greens, and purples, and we chose a light green for the warp, since there was plenty of it, and the other colours all worked with it.
 She also brought some precious dark green wool, which was a great combination with the light green, but there was not enough of it for an entire scarf.
 So we added some white, purple, and even a daring pink for accents.